dmefs/fish-shell/doc_src/cmds/path.rst

 PATH arguments are taken from the command line unless standard input is connected to a pipe or a file, in which case they are read from standard input, one PATH per line.
 It is an error to supply PATH arguments on both the command line and on standard input.

-Arguments starting with ``-`` are normally interpreted as switches; ``--`` causes the following arguments not to be treated as switches even if they begin with ``-``.
+Arguments starting with ``-`` are normally interpreted as switches ``--`` causes the following arguments not to be treated as switches even if they begin with ``-``.
 Switches and required arguments are recognized only on the command line.

 When a path starts with ``-``, ``path filter`` and ``path normalize`` will prepend ``./`` on output to avoid it being interpreted as an option otherwise, so it's safe to pass path's output to other commands that can handle relative paths.